Arize-ai/client_python/README.md

 ### Create a Service Key

 Creates a service-type key scoped to a specific space, backed by a dedicated bot user.
-Role assignments default to `space_role="member"`, `org_role="read-only"`, `account_role="member"` when omitted.
+Role assignments default to `space_role="MEMBER"`, `org_role="READ_ONLY"`, `account_role="MEMBER"` when omitted.
 All roles must be at or below the caller's own privilege level.

 ```python
 created = client.api_keys.create_service_key(